23rd November, 2021

 A COSHH assessment in itself will not reduce risk.
-It is only through the COSHH assessment process and the implementation of a suitable and sufficient COSHH assessment that the risks will be minimised.
+Only through the COSHH assessment process and putting in place suitable controls, will the risks be minimised.

 Your COSHH assessment should not just be a paperwork process.
-Completing your COSHH assessment gives the assessor a good idea of the hazards and risks involved with a substance, and the control measures needed, but this is of no use if those using the substance are unaware of the findings.
+Completing your COSHH assessment gives you a good idea of the hazards and risks involved with a substance, and the control measures needed, but this is of no use if those using the substance are unaware of the findings.

 Putting the findings of your COSHH assessments in place is essential in the management of the risks associated with substances hazardous to health.

 To do this, you need to provide the control measures outlined in the COSHH risk assessment and making sure they are used and the correct working procedure is followed by those using the substance.

 Information, instruction and training may need to be provided to employees.
 This may include on the job training briefing workers on the COSHH assessment and the system of work in place, or further training where risks are high.
 Do people know how to use safety measures?
 You may also need to provide appropriate supervision.

 Ongoing monitoring to check control measures stay in place and remain in good condition is important to ensure the COSHH assessment remains suitable and in force.
 Are the controls being used correctly?
 Do they need ongoing maintenance?
 Do filters need changing?

 For some substances, you may need health surveillance.
 And you might need to plan for emergencies depending on the risks present.
 What if things go wrong?
 What should you do if someone gets exposed?

 While a COSHH risk assessment is a legal requirement, an effective and proactive COSHH system will help to keep your workforce healthy.
 Your purpose should not only be to comply with your legal responsibilities.
 But also to keep your workforce safe, which will help keep your team productive by reducing lost time through illness.